collabnix/dockerlabs/for-mac/kubernetes/demo1/README.md

-# Demo #1: How to Build Kubernetes Cluster using Swarm CLI
+# Demo #1: How to Build Your First Kubernetes Cluster using Swarm CLI

 ## Clone this Repository